knxd/knxd/README.md

   This means that it is now safe to use "socket activation" mode for systemd.
 Previously, knxd might have lost the initial packets.

+* Tracing no longer logs the actual decoded contents of packet.
+  If you need that, use the "log" filter.

 ## Migrating to 0.12